Corona Materials in Cinema 4D — Complete Conversion Guide

 What About Non-Corona Shaders?

 Real-world 3ds Max scenes often mix Corona-specific shaders with built-in Max texture maps.
-Some of these have direct equivalents in Corona for C4D — others require creative mapping or fall outside conversion scope entirely.
+Some have direct equivalents in Corona for C4D — others require creative mapping or fall outside conversion scope entirely.

 • Falloff → Mixture shader with Fresnel setup